-In certain cases, your personal health information may be disclosed without authorization to a family member, close friend, or other person you identify who is involved in your care or payment for your care.
-Information describing your location, general condition, or death may be provided to a similar person (or to a public or private entity authorized to assist in disaster relief efforts).
-You'll generally be given the chance to agree or object to these disclosures (although exceptions may be made if you are not present or if you are incapacitated).
+In certain cases, the Plan may disclose your PHI without your authorization to a family member, close friend, or other person you identify who is involved in your care or payment for your care.
+For example, the Plan may notify such persons of your location, general condition, or death.
+The Plan may also share this information with public or private entities that are authorized to assist in disaster relief efforts.
+Unless you are not present, you are incapacitated, or obtaining your consent would interfere with disaster 4 relief efforts by authorized organizations, you will be given the chance to agree or object to these disclosures.

-The Plan may also use or disclose your personal health information without your written authorization for the following activities:
+The Plan may also use or disclose your PHI without your written authorization for the following activities: